Purfview/whisper-standalone-win/README.md

 ## Notes:

-Executanbles & libs can be downloaded from `Releases`. [at the right side of the page]
+Executables & libs can be downloaded from `Releases`. [at the right side of the page]
 Run your command-line interface as Administrator.
 Don't copy programs to the Windows' folders!
 Programs automatically will choose to work on GPU if CUDA is detected.